 - DN42 IPv6: fe80::2547 for peering over link-local addresses

-- If you need an address block (such as /64) for IPv6 tunnel, it will come out of your address space.
+- If you need an address block (such as /64) for the IPv6 tunnel, it will come out of your address space.

 - Multiprotocol BGP (MP-BGP):